Potty Training

 Positive Training

-It is important to make every effort to make potty training a positive experience.
-Begin to prepare your child to use the potty in advance by reading books or watching videos about potty training and talking about how exciting it will be when they no longer need nappies.
-Also, begin using the words that you plan to use for urination and bowel movements in advance so that your child understands what those words mean.
-Experienced parents will tell you that bribing works, so don't be shy about using a reward system.
-Many kids respond well to a small sweet after each successful trip to the potty, while others look forward to purchasing some special "big kid" undies.
+Also, start to use the words that you plan to use for urination and bowel movements in advance so that your child understands what those words mean.
+Experienced parents will tell you that bribing works, so don’t be shy about using a reward system.
+Many kids respond well to a small sweet after each successful trip to the potty, while others look forward to purchasing some special ‘big kid’ undies.

 Be Consistent